 - Morgenstern, J. Laceration repair: Does eversion matter?, First10EM, November 21, 2022.
 Available at:

-In the next part of this 3 part Journal Jam podcast series on laceration repair we will cover: how to decide between sutures, staples, glue and skin apposition tape as well as when absorbable sutures might be preferred over non-absorbable sutures.
+In part 2 of this 3 part Journal Jam podcast series on laceration repair we will cover: how to decide between sutures, staples, glue and skin apposition tape as well as when absorbable sutures might be preferred over non-absorbable sutures.

 Drs.
 Helman, Morgenstern and Cochrane have no conflicts of interest to declare.